SoftUni-Internal/interactive-content/EN/02-Functions/08-Homework.md

 [task-description]
 # Description

-Write a function which receives three integer numbers to print the **smallest.**
+Write a function which receives three integer and **prints out the smallest.**

-Use appropriate name for the function.
+Use an appropriate name for the function.

 # Example
 | **Input** | **Output** |